 Mark is a frequent speaker and commentator on the intersection of upward mobility and reproductive health care.
 His work has been featured in the New York Times, VOX, New York Magazine, and Reuters among others and his writing included in TIME, Brookings Institution Social Mobility Memos, Politico, Huffington Post, and the Stanford Social Innovation Review.

 Prior to co-founding Upstream USA, Mark was the founder and executive director of Opportunity Nation, a national bipartisan campaign made up of 300 national nonprofits focused on expanding economic mobility through bipartisan federal policy reform.
-Mark is a Draper Richards Kaplan Foundation Entrepreneur and an Ashoka Fellow, and has served on more than a dozen nonprofit boards and advisory committees.
+Mark is a Draper Richards Kaplan Foundation Entrepreneur and an Ashoka Fellow.
+Over the years he has served on more than a dozen nonprofit boards and advisory committees and is currently serving on the Board of Directors for The Center for Effective Philanthropy.
 Mark is a graduate of Harvard College, the proud father of three girls, and lives with his wife in Massachusetts.

 Sandy Elliott, CNM, MSN, APRN is Certified Nurse Midwife who currently teaches Women’s Health at the University of Delaware.
 She graduated from the University of Pennsylvania with a master’s degree in Nurse Midwifery and has practiced in a variety of clinical settings, including owning her own Women’s Health practice in Milford, DE.
 She currently practices at the Nurse Managed Primary Care Clinic at the University of Delaware STAR campus where she provides Women’s Health services and teaches both graduate and undergraduate nursing students.
 In 2005, she received the CHAPs award from the Medical Society of Delaware for caring for underserved women of Delaware.
 Sandy enjoys traveling with her husband, and splits her time between Delaware and South Carolina.